gs0232/ml-a2-hanseg/README.md

 operative planning is a proxy and is stated as one.

-**2-D, not 2.5-D or 3-D.** The model sees one axial slice at a time and cannot use the slices above and below, which is most costly for the cochlea — it spans only a handful of slices.
+**2-D, not 2.5-D or 3-D.** The model sees one axial slice at a time and cannot use the slices above and below, which is most costly for the cochlea, it spans only a handful of slices.